 ---|---|

-Check Wiring and Connections | Ensure the scanner is plugged in firmly.
+Check Wiring and Connections | Make sure the scanner is securely connected.
 Look for damaged cables. |

-Test the OBDII Port | Use another scanner to see if the port is live. |
+Test the OBDII Port | Use a different scanner and check to see if the port is responsive. |

-Update Scanner Firmware | Install the latest firmware—it often fixes communication bugs. |
+Update Scanner Firmware | Install the most recent firmware — it often corrects communication issues. |

-Confirm Compatibility | Make sure your scanner supports your vehicle’s make, model, and year. |
+Confirm Compatibility | Ensure your scanner is compatible with your car’s make, model and year. |

 Scan Tool | Battery Life | Power Options | Backup Power |